fsalv/ClusterWay/README.md

 ./scripts/clustering_baseline_pretrained.sh
 ```

-With the ```Visualization.ipynb``` notebook you can easily visualize the detection and clustering results of a model of your choice on specific image.
+With the ```Visualization.ipynb``` notebook you can easily visualize the detection and clustering results of a model of your choice on specific images.

 <p align="center">
   <img src=media/visualizer.gif>